long-war-2/lwotc/README.md

 ## Building and running the mod

-**WARNING** If you want to build this mod, make sure you install [git lfs](https://git-lfs.github.com/) before cloning this repository!

 Building and running this mod requires several steps:

  1. The media assets (video, graphics and sound) are kept as a [zip on Dropbox](https://www.dropbox.com/s/5wtqt5xjg8mde02/lwotc-content.zip?dl=0).
-    Download that file and unpack it into this projects _LongWarOfTheChosen/Content_ directory.
+    Download that file and unpack it into this project's _LongWarOfTheChosen/Content_ directory.

  2. Either clone [my fork of the X2WOTCCommunityHighlander repository](https://github.com/pledbrook/X2WOTCCommunityHighlander)
     or download the [`lwotc-dev` branch](https://github.com/pledbrook/X2WOTCCommunityHighlander/archive/lwotc-dev.zip)